A Black Sheep in Aroostook County

 “Fred turned out to be a very fine man,” James’ granddaughter, Ruth, later told me.
 “Better than my grandfather.”
 Fred’s sisters “were so ashamed of the whole affair that they never visited him when they visited Fort Fairfield…He felt badly that they didn’t go to see him.”

-Still, I was curious about Fred’s birth mother.
+I was still curious, though, about Fred’s birth mother.

-“You’ll never find out who his real mother was,” one Russell warned me.
-“She no doubt was sent away, like most unwed mothers, to work downstate in one of the mills or….who knows what.
+“You’ll never find out who she was,” one cousin warned me.
+“She no doubt was sent away, like most unwed mothers back then, to work downstate in one of the mills or….who knows what.
 Fred was lucky he was taken in and not left out in the streets.”

 What Life Was Like…